-The Oxford Clay and the Corallian Beds at Bowleaze Cove in Weymouth (Furzy Cliff) can yield bivalves and ammonites and in the past the clay was particularly rich in marine reptile remains.
-Giant fossil oyster shells are also plentiful.
-These locations are best after scouring tides and/or rain, so you will need wellington boots or good walking boots, as the terrain is tough at Redcliff Point.
+The Oxford Clay and the Corallian Beds are both found at Bowleaze Cove in Weymouth.
+The high cliff of Oxford Clay (Furzy Cliff) can yield bivalves and ammonites but is now much degraded.
+In the past, the clay was particularly rich in marine reptile remains and giant fossil oyster shells were plentiful.
+Today, it is best to examine the location beyond the sandy beach and towards Redcliff Point, especially after scouring tides and rain.
+Wellington boots or good walking boots will be essential, as the rocky terrain is tough going, especially for young children or those with walking difficulties.

 ♦ Furzy Cliff can be approached by parking off the A353 (at the end of the sea wall leading out of Weymouth).
 Park in Bowleaze Coveway and then walking east.